 Loan against share is offered against listed securities.
 Investors can borrow funds against existing investment portfolios to meet investment and liquidity requirements.
 The money that the borrower has invested in can get him a loan.
 Most often people invest in shared as it is a popular method of short and long term investment.
 The securities acceptable differ from lender to lender and the lenders usually have a list of securities that they choose from.
 It is simply to ensure that the lender will not incur loss.

-Loan against shares is offered to:
+Loan against shares is offered to the following persons:

 The features of loan against shares are as follows: